JackPieCZ/EEPPR/README.md

 conda activate ee3p3d
 ```

-4. Verifying the Installation:
+4. Verify the Installation:

-To verify that the environment with CUDA is set up correctly, you can run a quick CUDA check:
+To verify that the environment with CUDA is set up correctly, you can run a quick check.
+No errors should appear.

 ```python
 python